Y0URD34TH/Project-GLD/README.md

 the project will be open source when it leaves alpha but if you want access to the source and contibute with code to the source add me in discord:jma#8896

+the project is free and always will be free, any help with design and coding would be welcome

 Project Images: